 Vision Quest Guide

-I went on my first vision quest in August 1995 with a group in Marin County called Wilderness Transitions.
-I traveled back to the wilderness annually for the the next 7 years to quest for vision.
+I went on my first vision quest in August 1995.
+I traveled back to the wilderness annually for the the next 7 years to quest in solitude.
 Each experience deepened my sense of self, continually revealing to me gifts and talents that I had not previously recognized or appreciated.

 There is nothing comparable to the clarity and insight I have experienced from spending solo time while fasting in remote wilderness.
 Except maybe the support and love I receive from my guides and fellow questers.
 It is a remarkable process.
 With each trip I become more open, more loving, more able to trust, a more whole person.
 I highly recommend going on a vision quest to anyone seeking to mark a life transition or who wants to understand themselves better.

-I now guide for Rites of Passage, a nonprofit out of Santa Rosa, CA. I specialize in guiding trips for adult women although I also co-guide mixed trips and once a men’s vision quest.
+Previously I was a contract guide for Rites of Passage, a nonprofit out of Santa Rosa, CA. I’m now on my own.
+I specialize in guiding trips for adult women although I have also co-guided mixed trips and once a men’s vision quest.

 If you are interested in learning more about Vision Quest and the remarkable transformative power of connecting with the spirit of nature, please contact me at firstname.lastname@example.org.